-- Engaging in conduct that contains elements of the offense of an assault or a terroristic threat. - Engaging in conduct that contains elements of the offense of a false alarm or report. - Selling, giving or delivering to another person or possessing, using or being under the influence of any type of drug, alcohol or controlled substance (see expellable offenses if punishable as a felony). - Engaging in conduct that contains the elements of an offense relating to abusable glue or aerosol paint or relating to volatile chemicals. - Engaging in conduct that contains the elements of the offense of public lewdness or indecent exposure. - Engaging in conduct punishable as a felony. - Off-campus felonies will require DAEP placement only if they involve crimes of violence against a person, such as assault, sexual offenses or homicide or aggravated robbery. - Retaliating against a school employee, when not combined with another offense, either on or off school property. - A student that is required to register as a sex offender, and who is under any form of court supervision, including probation, community supervision or parole must be removed to the DAEP for at least one semester if the student is not expelled.
+- Engaging in conduct that contains elements of the offense of an assault under Penal Code 22.01(a)(1) or a terroristic threat. - Engaging in conduct that contains elements of the offense of a false alarm or report. - Engaging in conduct occurring within 300 ft. of school property, while attending a school sponsored, or school related activity on or off school property. - a) Selling, giving or delivering to another person or possessing, using or being under the influence of any type of drug, alcohol or controlled substance (see expellable offenses if punishable as a felony). - b) Engaging in conduct that contains the elements of an offense relating to abusable glue or aerosol paint or relating to volatile chemicals. - c) Engaging in conduct that contains the elements of assaults, under Penal Code 22.01(a)(1) - d) Engaging in conduct that contains the elements of the offense of public lewdness or indecent exposure. - e) Engaging in conduct punishable as a felony. - Engaging in conduct that involves crimes of violence against a person, such as but not limited to assault, sexual offenses or homicide or aggravated robbery.

+- Engaging in conduct in retaliating against a school employee, when not combined with another offense, either on or off school property. - A student that is required to register as a sex offender, and who is under any form of court supervision, including probation, community supervision or parole must be removed to the DAEP for at least one semester.